-Turning to results, we start by observing that changing UV-R by one percent delays the onset of the fertility transition by roughly 33 years, which is consistent with P3.
-Column 2 reports the reducedform estimate for the UV-R gradient in the present (smaller) sample of countries for which we have data on the timing of the fertility transition; the result is similar to that reported in Table 1.
-Column 3 indicates that the fertility transition is significantly correlated with contemporary labor productivity; each additional year of delay is on average associated with roughly two percent lower GDP per worker in 2004.
-In column 4 we observe that cataract appears more prevalent in places with lower labor productivity in 2004.
-Column 5 introduces the three variables simultaneously, in addition to the full set of controls.
+Turning to results, we start by observing that changing UV-R by 1% delays the onset of the fertility transition by roughly 33 years, which is consistent with P3.
+Column (2) reports the reduced-form estimate for the UV-R gradient in the present (smaller) sample of countries for which we have data on the timing of the fertility transition; the result is similar to that reported in Table 1.
+Column (3) indicates that the fertility transition is significantly correlated with contemporary labour productivity; each additional year of delay is on average associated with roughly 2% lower GDP per worker in 2004.
+In column (4) we observe that cataract appears more prevalent in places with lower labour productivity in 2004.
+Column (5) introduces the three variables simultaneously, in addition to the full set of controls.
 The main result is that whereas the timing of the fertility transition remains significant and carries roughly the same point estimate; the point estimate for UV-R diminishes in (absolute) size and turns insignificant.
-To be sure, a major problem with the specification reported in column 5 is that cataract is endogenous to income, thus preventing a clean interpretation of results.
-Consequently, in column 6 we resort to an IV approach, instrumenting cataract prevalence by UV-R and treating the timing of the fertility transition as pre-determined.
+To be sure, a major problem with the specification reported in column (5) is that cataract is endogenous to income, thus preventing a clean interpretation of results.
+Consequently, in column (6) we resort to an IV approach, instrumenting cataract prevalence by UV-R and treating the timing of the fertility transition as pre-determined.
 This renders the estimate for cataract insignificant, conditional on the timing of the fertility transition.
-While these results do not rule out a small direct impact from cataract prevalence on economic activity-conditional on the timing of the fertility transition-they are consistent with UV-R largely operating through the timing of the fertility transition (in full keeping with P4).
+While these results do not rule out a small direct impact from cataract prevalence on economic activity-conditional on the timing of the fertility transition they are consistent with UV-R largely operating through the timing of the fertility transition (in full keeping with P4).

 As a final consistency check of the mechanism, UV-R \rightarrow fertility transition \rightarrow current income, we gauge whether the point estimates reported in Table 7 are internally consistent.
-We ask whether the estimated delay in the fertility transition from UV-R can account for the reduced-form estimate of UV-R on labor productivity.
-To see how this check works, note that if we assume that countries grow at a rate between two and three percent per year on average post transition and that they stagnate before the transition, then the 'required' delay from one standard deviation (0.5 log points) increase in UV-R is, in the notation of Section 3.2, $\tau = \log(0.4x1.29)/g$.
+We ask whether the estimated delay in the fertility transition from UV-R can account for the reduced-form estimate of UV-R on labour productivity.
+To see how this check works, note that if we assume that countries grow at a rate between 2% and 3% per year on average post transition and that they stagnate before the transition, then the "required" delay from one standard deviation (0.5 log points) increase in UV-R is, in the notation of Section 3.2, $\tau = \log(0.4 \times 1.29)/g$.
 The result is a required delay of between 21 (g = 0.02) and 15 years (g = 0.03).
-The estimated impact from one standard deviation change in UV-R on the timing of the fertility transition is 0.5x33 = 16.5 years (Table 7, column 1).
-Accordingly, the estimated magnitudes match up reasonably well, once again suggesting that the reduced-form link between UV-R and labor productivity largely can be accounted for by the proposed mechanism.31
+The estimated impact from one standard deviation change in UV-R on the timing of the fertility transition is 0.5 × 33 = 16.5 years (Table 7, column (1)).
+Accordingly, the estimated magnitudes match up reasonably well, once again suggesting that the reduced-form link between UV-R and labour productivity largely can be accounted for by the proposed mechanism.31